-NIST is developing a common data format (CDF) for election systems as part of its voting program.
-The development work is conducted within the Voting Interoperability Public Working Group, composed of election officials, manufacturers, and election analysts.
-Several CDF specifications have been completed thus far or are nearing completion.
-The Election Assistance Commission (EAC) has indicated that it will require use of the CDF specifications in the next version of the Voluntary Voting System Guidelines (VVSG).
+NIST has developed common data formats (CDF) as part of its voting program so as to make voting data and ultimately voting equipment interoperable.
+The development work is conducted within the Voting Interoperability Public Working Group, composed of election officials, manufacturers, election analysts, and the public.
+The Election Assistance Commission (EAC) has indicated that it will require support for the CDF formats in the next version of the Voluntary Voting System Guidelines (VVSG).

-- To make election devices easier to use by reducing the need for translations of proprietary formats.
+- Making voting equipment easier to use by reducing the need for translations between proprietary formats

-- To assist in making election devices ultimately interoperable and standalone components of a voting system.
+- Making election devices ultimately interoperable and standalone components of a voting system

 There are currently four CDF specifications completed, each located in a specific GitHub repository (see What is GitHub?).

 - NIST 1500-102 Cast Vote Records – for cast vote records created when scanning paper ballots, used to determine election results - see https://github.com/usnistgov/CastVoteRecords.

 - NIST 1500-101 Election Event Logging – for election-related events logged by election devices for use in auditing - see https://github.com/usnistgov/ElectionEventLogging.

 - NIST 1500-100 Election Results Reporting – for defining election and ballot information and for reporting election results - see https://github.com/usnistgov/ElectionResultsReporting.

 - NIST 1500-103 Voter Records Interchange – for voter registration-related records to support voter registration and for voter registration database exchanges – see https://github.com/usnistgov/VoterRecordsInterchange.

 There are additionally two other CDF-related projects under development: